jorneycr/jorneycr/Readme.md

-# Hello!
-Welcome to my profile, I'm Jorney Lopez
+# 👋 Hello!
+Welcome to my profile
+I'm Jorney Lopez, a passionate Software Engineer with over 5 years of experience working in large-scale companies across various tech stacks.
+I thrive on building reliable, scalable, and high-performance software solutions.
+My background spans frontend, backend, and full-stack development, always with a strong focus on clean code, performance optimization, and best practices.

 <div align="center">